-Flexibility not only feels great.
-Flexibility is also the key to avoid injuries and create better posture.
+Flexibility training not only feels great, flexibility is also the key to avoid injuries and create better posture.

 The flexibility of the spine together with good core strength is the answer to a healthy back.

 Most people suffer from tight hamstrings and tight hip flexors.
-I see young and older with the same problems, the more we sit the greater the problem.
+I see young and older people with the same issues, and the more time we spend sitting, the greater the problem.

-Resistance training often focuses on the global muscles and neglect the smaller local muscles.
-This can become a problem in the long run as the body recruits the stronger and dominating muscles and the smaller supporting muscles become weaker.
+Resistance training often focuses on the global muscles and neglects the smaller local muscles.
+This can become a problem in the long run as the body favours the stronger and dominating muscles and the smaller supporting muscles become weaker.

-A tight muscle prevents us to move correctly and over time problems can occur such as pain, poor posture and injury.
+A tight muscle and/or weak supporting muscles prevent us moving correctly and over time problems can occur such as pain, poor posture and injury.

 Stretching is very important.
-Stretching has become even more important due to our inactive lifestyle and if we are very active stretching is just as important.
+Stretching in our modern times is even more important due to our inactive lifestyle, and if we are very active in the gym or training at home, stretching is just as important.

-I take clients through a range of static and dynamic stretches to improve range and flexibility.
-Flexibility takes time but the frequency is key.
+In my face-to-face sessions and in my online workouts, I take clients through a range of static and dynamic stretches to improve range and flexibility.